pantheon-systems/documentation/source/content/guides/quicksilver/02-install-script.md

 Quicksilver currently supports `webphp` scripting, which runs a PHP script through the same runtime environment as the website.
 PHP scripts are subject to the same limits as any code on the platform, such as [timeouts](/timeouts).
 PHP scripts cannot be batched, and run continuously and sequentially.
 Each command executes after the previous command has finished or timed out.

-We recommend setting the `web_docroot` to `true` and to create a dedicated directory under the docroot (for example, `web/private/scripts`).
+We recommend that you set the `web_docroot` to `true` and that you create a dedicated directory under the docroot (for example, `web/private/scripts`).
 This tracks files by instructing Quicksilver to look for the files inside the `web` folder.
 If your site uses this [nested docroot](/nested-docroot) setting, the scripts directory must be located in the `web` subdirectory of your site's code repository (for example, `web/private/scripts`).

 <Alert type="info" title="Nested Docroots">